-- a) Ensure each meeting is planned effectively, conducted according to the Bylaw and Terms of Reference, and that matters are dealt with in an orderly, efficient manner. - b) Jointly plan meeting agendas, Council priorities and Council activities with AHS program representatives and the Council Coordinator. - c) Jointly capture recommendations for meeting agenda items from Council members with the Council Coordinator: - d) Act as the conduit between the Council and AHS, including seniors health and continuing care provincial program leadership and the Board; and - e) Manage any conflicts of interest in partnership with AHS as they are presented.
+- a.
+Ensure each meeting is planned effectively, conducted according to the Bylaw and TOR, and that matters are dealt with in an orderly, efficient manner; - b.
+Jointly plan meeting agendas, Council priorities and Council activities with AHS program representatives and the Council Coordinator; - c.
+Jointly capture recommendations for meeting agenda items from Council members with the Council Coordinator; - d.
+Act as the conduit between the Council and AHS, including provincial program leadership and the Board; and e.
+Manage conflicts of interest in partnership with AHS as they are presented.